zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-advanced/essbase-advanced.md

     ![](./images/image14_85.png)

-4. Click Add  to create a new calculation script.
+4. Click '+' icon to create a new calculation script.

     Note:
     If member names are required in your calculation script, drill into the Member Tree to find the members you want to add.